mindcitycode/sutom-solve-cli/README.md

 ## license

-sutom-solve-cli is licensed under the GNU GPLV3+ license
+sutom-solve-cli is licensed under the AGPL-3.0-only license